rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 };
 ```

-Since the Users component is used for the `/users` route, the Link knows its current location and does not need to create the whole top-level part of the path.
-Instead it knows about `/users` and just appends the `:userId` to it.
+Since the Users component is used for the `/users` route, the Link in the Users component knows its current location and does not need to create the whole top-level part of the absolute path.
+Instead it knows about `/users` and just appends the `:userId` as relative path to it.

 # Declarative and Programmatic Navigation